 How do I make a formal complaint?

 If you feel that your concerns cannot be resolved informally you can make a formal complaint to Dunninc Road Surgery.
-Please outline your concerns in writing to him.
+You can do this either in writing ,verbally or in person to the Practice Manager.

 You can complain about NHS treatment or services.
 A relative or friend may be able to complain on your behalf.
 A complaint should be made within 12 months of realising that you have something to complain about.
 If you are complaining on behalf of someone else who is over 18, you must have their permission in writing.
 This is because we have a duty to protect the confidentiality of any information we have about patients.